Equivariant Denoisers for Image Restoration: Introduction

 \textbf{The regularization choice} In this context, the restoration task can be reformulated as a variational problem

-where the data-fidelity term $f = - \log{p(y|\cdot)}$ is the log-likelihood representing the degradation, while $r = - \log p$ is the regularization term encoding the prior, i.e. the model for clean images.
-The choice of the regularization $r$ is crucial to complete the missing information in the observation $y$, e.g. enforce piecewise constant images~\cite{rudin1992nonlinear} or wavelet sparsity~\cite{mallat1999wavelet}.
+where the data-fidelity term $f = - \log{p(y|\cdot)}$ is the log-likelihood representing the degradation, while $r = - \log p$ is the regularization term encoding the prior distribution $p$, i.e. the model for clean images.
+The choice of the regularization $r$ is crucial to complete the missing information in the observation $y$, e.g. by enforcing piecewise constant images~\cite{rudin1992nonlinear} or wavelet sparsity~\cite{mallat1999wavelet}.
 To regularize the problem, recent generic methods rely on the use of an external denoiser within the Plug-and-Play (PnP) framework~\cite{venkatakrishnan2013plug}.
 This denoiser $D_{\sigma}$, parametrized by a noise level $\sigma$, is generally a pre-trained deep neural network~\cite{zhang2021plug}.

 \textbf{Image invariances} Existing trained denoisers do not encode invariances on the underlying prior distribution.
 In fact, image distributions can be expected to be invariant to some transformations such as rotations or flips.
-Recent works develop Plug-and-Play restoration methods that try to enforce invariances on the underlying prior in order to improve restoration~\cite{fu2023rotationequivariantproximaloperator,terris2024equivariant,tachella2023equivariantbootstrappinguncertaintyquantification,mbakam2024empirical}.
+Recent works develop Plug-and-Play restoration methods that try to enforce invariances on the underlying prior in order to improve restoration~\cite{celledoni2021equivariant,chen2021equivariant,fu2023rotationequivariantproximaloperator,terris2024equivariant,tachella2023equivariantbootstrappinguncertaintyquantification,mbakam2024empirical}.

-\textbf{Stochastic version of PnP} Another line of research to increase the performance of PnP focuses on the development of stochastic versions of PnP~\cite{laumont2023maximum}.
-Stochasticity helps reduce computational cost~\cite{sun2019block,tang2020fast}.
-Moreover, stochastic algorithms might compute better approximated solutions of problem~\eqref{eq:ideal_opt_pblm}~\cite{hu2024stochasticdeeprestorationpriors,renaud2024plug}.
+\textbf{Stochastic version of PnP} Another way to increase the performance of PnP focuses on the development of stochastic versions of PnP~\cite{laumont2023maximum}.
+Stochasticity helps to reduce the computational cost~\cite{sun2019block,tang2020fast}.
+Moreover, stochastic algorithms might compute better approximate solutions of problem~\eqref{eq:ideal_opt_pblm}~\cite{hu2024stochasticdeeprestorationpriors,renaud2024plug}.